suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 # Handle the redirect

 - Another hook: `useHistory`
-- This allows you to manipulate the history/browser location
+- This allows us to manipulate the history/browser location

 ```js
 const history = useHistory()